 Manfrotto 055CXPRO4 Carbon Fibre Tripod Good reliable tripod that has lasted me a few years.
 Not too expensive, yet still offers stability.

 Sirui T-005K Travel Tripod I use this for travelling when I have limited space/no checked bag.
 It folds down to 30cm and is super lightweight.
 Although not as stable as the Manfrotto.

 Andoer BK-45 Gimbal Tripod Head My wildlife tripod head, £400 cheaper than the Wimberly one.
-Not as smooth as Wimberly but for £400 less, I can’t complain.
+Not as smooth as Wimberly but a good value alternative.